-June is the sixth month of an annual year which consists of 30 days overall and is named after Roman goddess Juno.
+June is the sixth month of an annual year which consists of 30 days overall and is named after the Roman goddess Juno.
 Keeping a tab on important days helps us stay updated as well as come in handy for one’s preparation for competitive exams.
-This list will not only provide you glance at important days of the year but also boost your general knowledge and help you in the preparations for several competitive exams.
-Let’s have a look at the Special Days in June 2021.
+This list will not only provide you a glance at important days of the year but also boost your general knowledge & current affairs and help you in the preparations for several competitive exams.
+Let’s have a look at the Special Days in June 2022.

 |3rd June||World Bicycle Day|